spacetelescope/stasis/README.md

 ## Step 2: Create a delivery configuration

-OMC's configuration parser does not distinguish input files by extension, so `mydelivery.ini`, `mydelivery.cfg`, `mydelivery.txt`, and `abc123.zyx987` are all perfectly valid file names.
+STASIS's configuration parser does not distinguish input files by extension, so `mydelivery.ini`, `mydelivery.cfg`, `mydelivery.txt`, and `abc123.zyx987` are all perfectly valid file names.

 All deliveries require a `[meta]` section.
 Here global metadata such as the delivery's `name`, `version`, and any programs/dependencies that make up the deliverable.